abner/flutter_js/README.md

 The project is open source under MIT license.

-The bindings for use to communicate with JavascriptCore through dart:ffi we took it from the package [flutter_jscore](https://pub.dev/packages/flutter_jscore).
+The bindings for use to communicate with JavascriptCore through dart:ffi we borrowed it from the package [flutter_jscore](https://pub.dev/packages/flutter_jscore).

-Flutter JS provided the implementation to the QuickJS dart ffi bindings ourselves and also constructed a wrapper API to Dart which provides a unified API to evaluate javascript and communicate between Dart and Javascript.
+Flutter JS provided the implementation to the QuickJS dart ffi bindings and also constructed a wrapper API to Dart which provides a unified API to evaluate javascript and communicate between Dart and Javascript through QuickJS and Javascript Core in a unified way.

 This library also allows to call xhr and fetch on Javascript through Dart Http calls.
-We also provide the implementation which allows to evaluate promises returns.
+We also provide the implementation which allows to evaluate promises.

 ![](doc/flutter_js.png)